 Debt cancellation products are valuable add-ons for protecting your institution and borrowers.
 This article will review the benefits and advantages of Debt Cancellation Contracts (DCC) and Debt Suspension Agreements (DSA).

-If you’re wondering how this would help people who have spent a year struggling through COVID challenges…yes, it’s exactly what they want.
+If you’re wondering how this would help people who have spent years struggling through COVID challenges…yes, it’s exactly what they want.
 Protect them while ensuring your institution doesn’t lose, either.

 We want you to be well-informed to make the right decision for your credit union or bank.
 Towards that goal, we will also dive into potential risks of adding DCC or DSA terms to your loan products.